What is a "Christian"?

 1Pet.
 4:16 but if anyone suffers as a Christian, he is not to be ashamed, but is to glorify God in this name.

-Here is what I do know.
+Here is what I know.
 I had the experience of attending a mainline church for 3 years.
 They called themselves Christians.
 I loved being part of it, and I remained there for as long as I could.
 My memories of it are of better days than now.

 This is not unusual in the mainline churches, what remains of them.
 I had never seen anything like this before finding myself at that one, but I arrived there believing much as they did (although having read the Bible numerous times).
-I left an orthodox believer, but not because of what I learned there, although some of it helped.
+I left there an orthodox believer7, but not because of what I learned there, although some of it helped.
 It’s a long story perhaps for another post.

 I wrote this article some time ago, but hesitated to publish it because I didn’t know where to go with it.
 I don’t find the name “Christian” to be a huge issue, but I do see it as possibly relating to another much greater issue.
 That, topic, however, will for this writer have to wait until I muster the nerve to write in full about it, although I have dropped related comments here and there.
 Backtrack in the threads (click “Return to thread”) to read the contexts.